Ismael-ux1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3)It Create a script that counts the number of directories in the PATH.

 4)It Create a script that lists environment variables.

+5)It Create a script that lists all local variables and environment variables, and functions.